Presented at the 8th Cornell Inter-University Graduate Student Conference, April 2012.

 European Union law

 Nezaj, Novitet Xh., "Reflections on the Development of the EU Law" (2012).
 Cornell Law School Inter-University Graduate Student Conference Papers.
-Paper 56.
+56.